Plunne/RISC-Plunne/Docs/README.md

 ## Modules Convention
 - Entities names of modules shall consist of an abbreviation of the module name from 2 to 4 letters
 - In entities names, each word of the module name first letter shall be in uppercase, the rest shall be in lower case (e.g. Register File = RegF)
-- All sources files names shall be the corresponding entity name in lowercase
+- All entity sources files names shall be the corresponding entity name in lowercase
-- All architectures shall be the entity name with the prefix `arch_` (e.g. arch_RegF)
+- All entities architectures shall be the entity name with the prefix `arch_` (e.g. arch_RegF)
+- All tests-benches sources files names shall be the corresponding entity name in lowercase with the prefix `tb_`
+- All tests-benches entities names shall be the corresponding file name in lowercase
+- All tests-benches architectures shall be the test-bench file name with the prefix `arch_` (e.g. arch_RegF)

 | Module                  | Fichier  | Entité | Architecture |
 | :---------------------- | :------- | :----- | :----------- |